Blogs & Insights from Picnic Labs

 With increasing insurance premiums while exclusions increase and claims decrease, Discretionary Mutuals created by aligned associations, organisations and industries are a new force in long-term protection from risk and loss.

-There are many advantages
+There are many advantages of DMFs

 Insurance taxes, like stamp duty, do not apply to Discretionary Mutuals.
 Nor does income tax.
 This is a significantly lower tax burden compared to insurance companies.